 Huawei Band 3 pro

 Bag a cheap deal on the Huawei Band 3 Pro and you’ll be able to enjoy a host of features.
 The screen looks a treat, there’s on-board GPS along with a pinpoint accurate heart rate tracker, activity tracking and a battery life of 14 days standby.
 It’ll work in harmony with Android and iOS, while the overall design and feel is one of understated quality.

-Another cheap-as-chips usual suspect you can find in lots of fitness tracker deals roundups, that comes with a solid AMOLED screen along with battery life of up to 20 days, Bluetooth, compatibility with iOS and Android plus the ability to fend off water.
+Another cheap-as-chips usual suspect, the Xiaomi Mi Smart Band 5 is one you can find in lots of fitness tracker deals roundups, that comes with a solid AMOLED screen along with battery life of up to 20 days, Bluetooth, compatibility with iOS and Android plus the ability to fend off water.
 The device is reasonably good on the eyes, it’s very light and allows you to check your fitness levels using a variety of workout options.

 Garmin Vivofit 4

-Garmin’s glorious little Vivofit 4 boasts an always-on colour display and despite that the battery life is one whole year.
+Garmin’s glorious little Vivofit 4, unlike the oldie-but-goodie Garmin Vivosport, boasts an always-on colour display and despite that the battery life is one whole year.
 The slimline design is compatible with iOS and Android plus there’s Bluetooth.
 Features-wise you can keep track of steps, distance, calories and sleep too.
 There’s no heart rate tracking or GPS, but the price reflects any minor shortcomings.
 Amazingly, it's still swim-proof too.

 Honor Band 5 Sport